ajp14d/tacobell-/README.txt

 - Abby Perry: Piping
 - Hunter Davis: Parsing

+How to Compile:
-How to Compile Using the Makefile
+- Using the Makefile
+- type make

+How to clean:
+-make clean

 Tar File Contents:
+README.txt
+main.c
+makefile

+Completed using: linprog

 Brief Description of Each File: